There are many complications that can occur following gastric banding. It is helpful to divide these into early and late post-surgical complications.

 This is seen as concentration dilation of the gastric stoma and results from stomal stenosis, adhesions or nutritional overload.
 Findings include a tight stoma with delayed gastric emptying.
 Axial herniation of the stomach, oesophageal reflux and dilation can occur as late complication.

-This can occur with either anterior or posterior upward herniation of the distal stomach upwards through the band.
-There is usually resultant eccentric as opposed to concentric pouch dilation.
+This can occur with either anterior or posterior upward herniation of the distal stomach upwards through the band, usually with an abnormal Phi angle.
+There is typically resultant eccentric (as opposed to concentric) pouch dilation.

 Fluoroscopic examination can be normal in the early stages of intragastric erosion.
 Later on, oral contrast is seen pooling around the band tubing outside of the gastric lumen.